 Turner filled this page with drawings of the cliffs at Mauves on the banks of the River Loire.
-These were known as the Coteaux de Mauves and are located some twelve miles upstream of Nantes.1 He also sketched views of the nearby seventeenth-century Château de Claremont on its hilltop at the centre of the page.
+These were known as the Coteaux de Mauves and are located some twelve miles upstream of Nantes.1 With the sketchbook turned horizontally, he also sketched views of the nearby seventeenth-century Château de Claremont on its hilltop along the left-hand edge of the page.
 There are several pages of studies of these sites in this volume.
 A list of these is provided in the sketchbook introduction.
 Turner subsequently worked up these sketches into colour studies on blue paper with a view to engraved reproduction.
-These culminated in two prints in Turner’s Annual Tour: Wanderings by the Loire and Seine (1833–5; later reissued as Rivers of France);2 see Tate impressions T04692, T04695 and T04696.
+These culminated in three prints in Turner’s Annual Tour: Wanderings by the Loire and Seine (1833–5; later reissued as Rivers of France);2 see Tate impressions T04692, T04695 and T04696.